CurveDocs/curve-resources/docs/crvusd/loan-management.md

 | **36-50**      | 114.99                  | 0%         | 0.0004%               | 0.11%             | 0.30%            | 3.98%             |
 </div>

-**More bands reduce your soft-liquidation loss per day but increase the time in soft-liquidation, while also reducing the total amount a user can borrow**.
+**Using more bands ($\uparrow$N) reduce your soft-liquidation loss per day but increase the time in soft-liquidation, while also reducing the total amount a user can borrow**.
 It is up to the user to choose a comfortable number of bands which allows them to borrow their required amount.

+*The above results are from the notebook [here](https://github.com/saint-rat/curve-notebooks/blob/main/n_range_softliq_losses.ipynb)*

 # **Managing Loan Health**